beep-projects/SystaPi/README.md

    # which hostname do you want to give your raspberry pi?
    HOSTNAME=systapi
    #username: beep, password: projects
-   #you can change it if you want, generate a new password with
+   #you can change the password if you want and generate a new password with
-   #mkpasswd --method=SHA-256
+   #Linux: mkpasswd --method=SHA-256
+   #Windows: you can use an online generator like https://www.dcode.fr/crypt-hasing-function
    USER=beep
    # shellcheck disable=SC2016
    PASSWD='$5$oLShbrSnGq$nrbeFyt99o2jOsBe1XRNqev5sWccQw8Uvyt8jK9mFR9' #keep single quote to avoid expansion of $